John Molson: Steamship pioneer

-During this time Molson's business continued to grow and the War of 1812 pushed sales even higher.
-Swiftsure was leased to the British Army and brought in a supplemental income.
 In 1815, Molson was elected to represent Montreal East in the legislative assembly on the platform of building a wharf.
 Molson Brewery is the second oldest company in all of Canada.

 Plutocrat and banker

 As Molson became more occupied by his multiple businesses and his seat in the assembly, his three sons began to take a much larger role in the companies.
 John Junior managed the steamships, Thomas was married in England and would frequently travel sending back tips and advice to his father, and William was in charge of the brewery.
 In 1816, the year he took his sons formally into partnership, Molson built Mansion House Hotel which coincided with the Assembly's acceptance of the wharf.
 Molson's hotel was only for those who could afford luxury.
 The hotel offered Montreal's first library, boat rides on the river, well-furnished rooms and six-course dinners, famous throughout all of Montreal.

 To the John Molsons and Sons partnership were leased at 6% per annum Molson's accumulated capital assets; the term was seven years.
 The four partners divided equally, share and share alike, the profits and the losses.
 If any insoluble difference arose between the partners, two indifferent arbitrators were to be appointed.
 By December 1816, Molson had accumulated £63,550.

 In 1817, John Richardson and George Moffatt created the Montreal Bank.
 Molson declined a partnership in it as the backers of this project had been involved with multiple failed banks in the United States and he felt it was a risky investment.
 Molson changed his mind not long afterwards and the bank became fully Canadian-owned when the U.S. partners sold their shares after the U.S. financial crisis in the fall of 1818.
 By 1822, the bank had received a charter from Britain and changed its name to the Bank of Montreal.
 Between 1826 and 1834, Molson presided over its affairs.